Our next regular meeting will be Tuesday, November 18th, 2025.

 Casa Chapala, 9041 Research Blvd. #100 (Hwy 183 and Burnet Rd.)

-The July speaker will be
+will be presenting:

 The next regular meeting will be held on our usual schedule, the third Tuesday of the month at 7pm at Casa Chapala's Austin location, 9041 Research Blvd., Suite 100 (Hwy 183 and Burnet Rd.)
 Meetings are held on the third Tuesday of each month, except June and December.
 They are free and open to the public.
 For those who wish to come early, we gather around 5:45 PM for dinner, drinks, and fellowship.
 The short business meeting starts at 7:00 PM, followed by the guest speaker's presentation.